alirk/alirk.github.io/_pages/about.md

 Students
 ======
+- Tobias Müller, Ph.D. in progress, University of Oslo.
 - Adrian Duric, Ph.D. in progress, University of Oslo.
 - Sigurd Holmsen, Ph.D. in progress, University of Oslo.
 - Daniel Kaiser, Ph.D. in progress, University of Tromsø.